How to Adjust to Change in 5 easy steps

 5: Take it seriously

 We have to close one chapter before we can successfully embark on another.
-Once we’ve realised this we can allow ourselves the time we need to adjust and heal.
+Once we’ve realised this we can allow ourselves the time we need to adjust to change and heal.
 Remember the words of French writer Anatole France, who said:

 “All changes, even the most longed for, have their melancholy; for what we leave behind us is a part of ourselves; we must die to one life before we can enter another.”